 Paul is a registered Osteopath of 27 years experience.
 He is particularly interested in health and wellbeing bringing together the physical, mental and internal functions of the body.

 After A-Levels Paul joined the Devon and Cornwall police as a beat officer.
 He then spent a year as a coroner officer and 2 and a half years as a traffic officer.
 After 8 and a half years he changed careers and studied Osteopathy at the British School of Osteopathy in London for 4 years qualifying in 1991.
 He is registered with the General Osteopathic Council.

 Paul is a member of Hever Castle Golf Club and is looking forward to helping people with their health and wellbeing together with the rest of the team in the Golf Club's new treatment clinic.

 Gemma Horne - Osteopath, Infant Feeding Coach and Clinic Director

 Gemma graduated from the European School of Osteopathy (ESO) in 2010 and has since worked in busy clinics across Kent, Surrey and Essex.

 Outside of work Gemma has always been a keen horse rider owning horses since she was 10 and competing on the county show circuit as a teenager.
-Now Gemma's time is mostly spent with her young daughter and developing what she hopes to be a centre of excellence for health and wellbeing at Hever Castle Golf Club.
+Now Gemma's time is mostly spent with her two children and developing what she hopes to be a centre of excellence for health and wellbeing at Hever Castle Golf and Wellbeing.